jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/clustering-overview.md

 ## Single node clustering
 To enable clustering on a single machine running the Frinx ODL distribution:

 1\.
-In the Frinx ODL etc/ folder edit the file `org.apache.karaf.features.cfg`: Find the line that begins with '#odlFeaturesBoot'.
+In the `{Frinx ODL main}/etc` directory, edit the file `org.apache.karaf.features.cfg`: Find the line that begins with '#odlFeaturesBoot'.
 Remove '#' and add the feature 'odl-mdsal-clustering' (you can keep any other features you currently have listed, just use a comma to separate features).
 The format should be as follows:

 odlFeaturesBoot=odl-mdsal-clustering